Jimmy Armfield: Post-management

 On 22 September 2007, Armfield was the half-time guest at Blackpool's Championship home match against Colchester United.
 He received a standing ovation, and he thanked the Blackpool fans for their support, which, he said, helped him get through the recent dark days.

 On 2 March 2008, Armfield was awarded the Outstanding Contribution honour at the Football League Awards ceremony in London.
 On 18 September 2008 Armfield was awarded a place in the football Hall of Fame at the National Football Museum in Preston, joining fellow former Seasiders Stanley Matthews and Stan Mortensen in the list of Blackpool players selected.
 The panel which consisted of Bobby Charlton, Tom Finney and Mark Lawrenson opted to induct Armfield.
 He was presented with the honour by former England teammate, Jimmy Greaves at the National Football Museum Hall of Fame Night, held in London.

 On 27 April 2008, Armfield was awarded the PFA Merit Award at the 35th Annual Awards Dinner at London's Grosvenor Hotel.
 He received three standing ovations when he got up to accept the award.

 In July 2009 he was honoured by Tameside Council in Denton, where he was born, and the Denton and Audenshaw District Assembly presented him with a lifetime-achievement award.

 Armfield was appointed Commander of the Order of the British Empire (CBE) in the 2010 New Year's Honours list for services to the community in Lancashire.

 Armfield's son, John, also played football, albeit to a less successful level and became a teacher in Lancashire.
 In October 1980, he signed associated schoolboy forms with Manchester United, but never made a professional appearance before going on to play non-league football for Runcorn, Barrow and Workington.

 On 5 May 2012, Armfield presented the trophy to the winning captain. at the FA Cup Final between Chelsea and Liverpool.

-Jimmy Armfield was awarded Global Football Ambassador at the Football Business Awards 2016.
+Armfield was awarded Global Football Ambassador at the Football Business Awards 2016.

 Health and death

-On 11 May 2007, he announced on BBC Radio Lancashire that he had been undergoing chemotherapy treatment for non-Hodgkin lymphoma in his throat, and was being advised to rest by his doctors, but he remained positive about his future.
+On 11 May 2007, Armfield announced on BBC Radio Lancashire that he had been undergoing chemotherapy treatment for non-Hodgkin lymphoma in his throat, and was being advised to rest by his doctors, but he remained positive about his future.
 The cancer was successfully treated, but returned in November 2016.

-Armfield died of the disease on 22 January 2018 in Blackpool, at the age of 82.
+Armfield died of the disease in 2018, at the age of 82.